Skip to content

 Shortcut groups

-Shortcuts are split into four logical groups.
+Shortcuts are split into five logical groups.
 They merge into allShortcuts (what asPresetVunor registers by default), but you can mount them individually if you only use one package.

 ExportWhat it covers